NTS/PhD/Der_5-Jahres-Plan/5-Jahres-Plan.markdown

 > für viele so ‘rundum- die-uhr’ das keiner dazu kommt es mal online zu bringen.
 Deshalb an dieser Stelle einige wenige Eindrücke, zusammengetragen aus den letzten Tagen.
 > Es lebe der Schnappschuss”.

+Azoulay schreibt:

-Azoulay schreibt: „The public domain cannot be captured in the camera lens, neither can it be summoned to a point of view.
-The public domain will exceed the camera lens since it is made out of countless points of view, imposing on it boundaries and signs, each creating a new point of view at the same time, which is then a blind spot in another point of view.” [@Azoulay:Training, pp. 77]
+> „The public domain cannot be captured in the camera lens, neither can it be summoned to a point of view.
+The public domain will exceed the camera
+>lens since it is made out of countless points of view, imposing on it boundaries and
+> signs, each creating a new point of view at the same time, which is then a blind
+> spot in another point of view.” \
+> [-@Azoulay:Training, pp. 77]

 Es war nicht schwer, das Ereignis selbst zu dokumentieren.
 Dies lag teilweise in der Natur der Veranstaltung, die sehr dokumentationsfreundlich war.
 Teilweise lag es daran, dass wir in der Kunstszene mittlerweile sehr vertraut im Umgang mit Dokumentationsprozessen sind.
 Und so wurde die Dokumentation ein Teil der Aktivitäten am *KoCA Inn*, jedoch nicht zum Hauptziel.